 - Provision of a bank account for forwarding of a share capital

 - Trade Register fee

-- A standard set of apostilled originals of corporate documents in German language:
+- A standard set of apostilled original corporate documents in the German language:

 - Articles of Association